jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-01.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section III, Chapter 1
+title: Euler, "Elements of Algebra", Section III, Chapter 1.
+"Of Arithmetical Ratio, or of the Difference between two Numbers."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)